 All of their children--Eric, Neil and Margo--attended Southfield School, where both Dr. and Mrs. Johnson were active supporters and involved especially with the annual Book Fair.
-Two of their grandchildren have also attended Southfield--Bradford who completed the eighth grade in 2003 and Hannah who completed the eighth grade in 2006.
+Two of their grandchildren have also attended Southfield--Bradford, who completed the eighth grade in 2003, and Hannah, who completed the eighth grade in 2006.
 They are the children of Neil Johnson and Rita Hummingbird.
-As alumni, past parents, and as current grandparents, Mel and Lea continue an over 60 year legacy of involvement with and support of the School.
+As alumni, past parents, and grandparents at Southfield, Mel and Lea continued a more than 60-year legacy of involvement with and support of the School.
 Mel passed away on Oct.
 31, 2010.

 Imogene Whyte Murphy Imogene Murphy's commitment to Southfield is notable for its length and consistency as both a parent and a grandparent of Southfield students.
 Imogene has served on both the Board of trustees and the Foundation Board.
 She has also supported many projects over the years, including most recently, the start of our Archives at Noel Memorial Library, founding of our First Ladies of Southfield group and organizing our Annual Trustee Reunion.

-William J. (Bill) Atkins Mr. Atkins has been a pillar of the Southfield community for over four decades, supporting ht School generously in many roles; as a parent, grandparent, Foundation Board Member, Trustee and advisor.
+William J. (Bill) Atkins Mr. Atkins was a pillar of the Southfield community for over four decades, supporting the school generously in many roles -- as a parent, grandparent, Foundation Board Member, Trustee and advisor.

 Frances McMillan Schierer As a personal friend of Hazel Kytle and a teacher and parent during Southfield's earliest years, Frances McMillan Schierer is an important link to the School's past.
 She has been able to bridge the gap across generations for us.
 She is one of the first and most committed of Southfield's historians.